Mr Chaly Mah Chee Kheong

 Mr Mohamad Saiful Saroni

 Mr Mohamad Saiful Saroni has been a partner in PwC LLP Singapore since 2012.
-He started in PwC as an associate in 2000 and has over 15 years of experience in the audit industry, three of which were spent on secondment to the PwC US Firm in its San Francisco office.
-He is also one of the Firm's partner contact as it relates to all US Accounting and Auditing matters, as well as US-bound cross border security transactions.
-Mr Saroni's areas of specialty are in the Energy, Utilities and Mining as well as Technology and Transport sectors.
+He started in PwC as an associate in 2000 and has 20 years of experience in the audit industry, three of which were spent on secondment to the PwC US Firm in its San Francisco office.
+He is also one of the Firm's partner contacts as it relates to US Accounting and Auditing matters as well as US-bound cross border security transactions.
+Saiful's areas of specialty are in the Energy, Utilities and Mining as well as Technology and Transport sectors.
 He is actively involved in the audits of SEC registrants.

 Mrs Wong Ai Ai

-Today, Mrs Wong leads a number of key areas of strategic focus for the Firm, including building out Baker McKenzie's transactional strength in money centres such as London, New York and HK/China, and overseeing the Firm's Financial Institutions Group globally.
-As Chair of the Firm's Sustainability Committee, Mrs Wong also leads Baker McKenzie's global waste and emissions reduction drive, and champions the Firm's involvement in some of the world's most significant sustainability initiatives.
+Today, Mrs Wong leads a number of key areas of strategic focus for the Firm, including building out Baker McKenzie's transactional strength in money centres such as London, New York, HK/China, Japan, Germany and Brazil, and overseeing the Firm’s Financial Institutions Group globally.
+As Chair of the Firm's Environment Committee, Mrs Wong also leads Baker McKenzie’s global waste and emissions reduction drive, and champions the Firm’s involvement in some of the world's most significant sustainability initiatives.

-Outside of Baker McKenzie, Mrs Wong also serves as Chair of the Yellow Ribbon Fund, a charitable foundation that supports rehabilitation and reintegration programmes for ex-offenders and their families
+Outside of Baker McKenzie, Mrs Wong is currently also a Board Director of Singapore Tyler Print Institute (STPI).
+She is also a strong advocate for, and former Chair of, the Yellow Ribbon Fund, a charitable foundation that supports rehabilitation and reintegration programmes for ex-offenders and their families.